In the event that you detect signs of defect or damage in your Larrivee guitar, please follow these steps to have the problem(s) addressed:

 Consult Your Dealer

 All Larrivee authorized dealers are qualified to advise you regarding the details of processing a repair or return.
 Contact your dealer first, before proceeding with any other action, to obtain a Return Authorization number.
 It is important to note that all returns must be preceded by a Return Authorization (RA) number.
 Returns that do not have a valid RA number number prominently displayed on the carton will be rejected and returned freight-collect to the point of origin.
 Obtaining an RA number is the responsibility of the dealer.
 Larrivee will not accept repair or return claims direct from end-user customers except in the event the dealer who originally sold the guitar is no longer accessible to that end user.
-If this is the case please call our number listed in the customer service section
+If this is the case please call or click HERE

 Dehydration and Warranty